Counselling for People Living Abroad

 + Do you take insurance?

-Since I am trained in counselling and psychotherapy, I work in Spain as a therapist and do not have a professional or collegiate registration number.
+I practise in Spain as a counsellor and psychotherapist and do not hold a Spanish collegiate registration number.

 + What can I discuss in sessions?